MicrosoftDocs/customer-insights/ci-docs/audience-insights/relationships.md

 ## View relationships

-The Relationships page lists all the relationships that have been created by the system or by a user.
-Each row represents a relationship which also includes details about the source entity, the target entity and the cardinality.
+The Relationships page lists all the relationships that have been created.
+Each row represents a relationship, which also includes details about the source entity, the target entity, and the cardinality.

 :::image type="content" source="media/relationships-list.png" alt-text="List of relationships and options in the action bar of the Relationships page.":::